 - What support did you receive from another person today?

 - Write thank you notes.
 Ask your child for a person or a few people they are grateful for.
 Then, help them write a thank you note to their person saying why they are grateful for them.
 Use this Gratitude Card Set to get started!
+This practice will help your kids and teens reflect on meaningful relationships and can also be a great way to strengthen connections with others.

 - Help someone in need.
 If your family knows someone who could use an extra hand, extend some support to them.
 This could be preparing a meal, taking care of their yard, asking them to get together, or offering kind, supporting words.
 Even small gestures can go a long way in supporting someone!
+This is a great opportunity to help your kids and teens boost their sense of gratitude and increase feelings of empathy, which is especially important in building social and emotional skills.

 Ready for More?
 You may also like: